sergiyk75/media-segments-player/README.md

 * **MediaPlaybackControl** - is a visual control that adds player buttons and support for media tags.
 It is essentially a visual presentation control for **MediaPlaybackElement**
 * **MediaTimescalePresenter** - visaul control that knows how to display timeline: hours, minutes or seconds, depending on the media duration

+Notice hashed/darken area in the media timeline.
+It indicates time gaps between media segments.
+Player automatically skips this sections during playback.
+Also you can niether move to this position nor place a tag there.

 #### Playback loop
 ![Alt text](/../snapshots/loop.png?raw=true "Playback loop")